 The difference between burnished concrete floors and polished concrete floors

 But as demand grows, the industry is evolving to adapt to the different needs of customers.
-It seems that polished concrete doesn’t just mean polished concrete anymore.
-There are now a huge number of different types of ‘polished concrete’: mechanically polished concrete, salt and pepper polish, burnished concrete, grind and seal concrete, honed concrete, epoxy flooring.
+It seems that polished concrete doesn’t just mean the same thing anymore.
+There are now a huge number of different types of ‘polished concrete’: mechanical polish, salt and pepper polish, burnished concrete, grind and seal concrete, honed concrete, epoxy flooring.
 No wonder customers get confused!

 Burnished concrete and mechanically polished concrete often get mixed up.
 After all, to the untrained eye, the process of polishing and burnishing looks the same.
 But they’re actually completely different techniques, and you don’t want to mistakenly ask for a burnished finish when you really mean polished, lest you be brutally disappointed in the result.
 So, let our trained eyes explain the difference between the two techniques for you.